verriterri/contentlify/ContentMaxer-Cursor-Build-Plan.md

 - Hard to know which posts have potential

 Solution Section:
-"ContentMaxer Shows You Exactly Which Posts to Optimize"
+"Contentlify Shows You Exactly Which Posts to Optimize"

 How It Works:
 1. Enter Blog URL → We scan your entire blog (free)